Worker Safety: Targeting 140-Year-Old Scaffold Law While Unions Warn of Harm to Workers

 H.R.
 3548 (Infrastructure Expansion Act) would:

-- Pressure the state to replace “absolute liability” (employer always responsible for fall injuries) with “comparative negligence” (worker can be found partially at fault)
+- On those projects, replace “absolute liability” (owner/contractor responsible for a fall injury regardless of worker conduct) with “comparative negligence” (a worker can be found partially at fault, reducing recovery)

 - Apply to federally-funded construction including schools, roads, and bridges